 - d.
-Unlicensed and deregistered varieties must be stored separately and do not qualify for grade loss adjustments. - e.
-If there is a Production Loss, contact AFSC prior to feeding any Insured Crop. - f.
+Production from non-registered and unreported/missing varieties must be stored separately and may not qualify for Quality Loss. - e.
+Where there is a Production Loss, the Insured is required to contact AFSC prior to feeding any Insured Crop. - f.
 Notification of an insurance claim and any required loss adjustment procedures are based on the information provided by the Insured on the HPR. - g.
-If the Harvested Production Report is not submitted by the Insured before December 31, the yield will be recorded as zero and no Indemnity will be calculated. - h.
-The Insured may request corrections or revisions to the existing Harvested Production Report record for a Crop Year, up to August 15 of the next Crop Year for annual crops, by providing supporting documentation that is satisfactory to AFSC.
+If the HPR is not submitted by the Insured before December 31, the yield will be recorded as zero and no Indemnity will be calculated. - h.
+The Insured may request corrections or revisions to the existing HPR record for a Crop Year, up to August 15 of the next Crop Year, by providing supporting documentation that is satisfactory to AFSC.